Read time 5 minutes

 Q- What is the Exchange server address URL?

 A- To access your Exchange server, you’ll need the server address URL.
-This URL is essentially the link to your server’s web portal where you can manage your email, calendar, & other features.
-By default, the Exchange server address URL contains the fully-qualified domain name (FQDN) of your server in the format https://<ServerFQDN>/ecp.
-This means that once you input this URL into your web browser, it will direct you to your Exchange server’s Electronic Control Panel (ECP).
+This URL is the link to your server’s web portal, where you can manage your email, calendar, & other features.
+By default, the Exchange server address URL contains the fully qualified domain name (FQDN) of your server in the format https://<ServerFQDN>/ecp.
+It means that once you input this URL into your web browser, you will be redirected to your Exchange server’s Electronic Control Panel (ECP).

 A- If you are using Exchange 2016 or Exchange 2013, the default location of the server is typically C:\Program Files\Microsoft\Exchange Server\V15.
 However, if you are working with Exchange 2010, the default location would be C:\Program Files\Microsoft\Exchange Server\V14.